core concepts

 Here you will see all requests to your public Endpoints.
 Each request to the Endpoint will show the request itself, the rule that handled the request, and the response.

-The most common Traffic Log sequence will show traffic.request
+The most common Traffic log sequence will show traffic.request, traffic.forward, and traffic.response events.

 Environment Logs

-In addition to the high-level Environment Log view there are three other useful Log entry-points: Stacks, Components and Service Instance Logs.
+In addition to the high-level Environment Log view, there are three other useful Log entry points: Stacks, Components, and Service Instance Logs.
 Each of these views is a filter of the top-level Environment Log.
-Note: it’s possible to create the same filter of each of these views from the Monitoring page.
+Note: it’s possible to create the same filter for each of these views from the Monitoring page.

 Opening the Log filter menu on each of these pages will show the exact filter that was applied to the Environment Logs.